ernestello/contextcontrol/README.md

 A subscription product is planned at a maximum of **$10/month** with a more advanced UI.
 Anyone using the GitHub release before **May 31st, 2026** gets **free access to the paid product on release**.
 After that date, the lifetime-access window is closed.

+You are eligible for it, as long as you reach out to me, and let me know.

 ---

 ## License